ucb-stat133/stat133-fall-2017/hws/post02-second-post.md

 A Reproducible Blog Post
 ------------------------

 Compared to the first post, this time you will be required to write a blog post that can be **computationally reproduced** by a *competent* reader.
 What does this mean?
-It means that the reader (i.e. reviewer) should be able to replicate all the results, graphics, or analysis, described in your post.
+It means that the reader (i.e. reviewer), following the content of your post, should be able to replicate all the results, graphics, or analysis, described in your post.

-In order to make your blog post reproducible, any data set(s), and code that you use in your post should be publicly available.
-This implies that may need to use data sets that already come in R, or data sets that are publicly available online, or create your own data set(s) as part of your post.
+In order to make your blog post reproducible, any data set(s) that you use in your post should be publicly available.
+This implies that you may need to use data sets that already come in R, or data sets that are publicly available online, or create your own data set(s) as part of your post.

 You should also list all the packages that the reader will require; if you decide to do some simulations involving random numbers, you must provide the random seed---e.g. `set.seed()`.
 Likewise, describe specific instructions to rerun and replicate your results, tables, graphics, etc., and disclose details about the version of the tools you are using (e.g. version of R, version of RStudio, version of packages).